morgoe/yogaruka/_posts/workshops/2016-09-02-plymouth-merudanda.markdown

 	</figure>
 </div>

 RYT® certified in Hatha Yoga (traditional) and Vinyasa Flow in Rishikesh (India), Rua has integrated her original studies with other yoga lineages (Yin, Iyengar), Functional training and Kinesiology.
-Co-founder of the itinerant study YogaRuka that organizes exclusive seminars and yoga retreats around the world, her motto is "Reclaim yourself" and her style - a dynamic fusion of elements from yoga, Pilates, physio, mixed breathing techniques, meditation and mindfulness.
+Co-founder of the itinerant study YogaRuka that organizes exclusive seminars and yoga retreats around the world under the "Reclaim yourself" motto, her style is a dynamic fusion of elements from yoga, Pilates, physio, mixed breathing techniques, meditation and mindfulness.

 ___________________